by Ariane Resnick, CNC

 You may already be incorporating fish into your child's diet because you're familiar with the positive role omega-3s have on reducing anxiety — if not, it's a good time to start!
 The fattier the fish, the more omega-3s, so lean more toward salmon or tuna than cod or sole.
-The creamy dipping sauce for this panko-crusted fish will turn a plain piece of seafood into a dinner treat.
+Try a creamy dipping sauce to turn a plain piece of seafood into a dinner treat.

 3. Organic Whole Milk

 Why prefer organic milk over conventional?
 Not only is it free of GMOs, but organic milk also contains more omega-3's.
 That's because organic cows graze on pasture at least some of the year, instead of being cooped up in a barn and being fed corn.
 For best results choose grass-fed organic, which has even more omegas than plain organic.
-Getting kids to drink milk isn't usually a challenge, but if it is, try hiding it in peanut butter and jelly smoothie like this one — just swap out the skim milk for whole, as more fat means more omegas.
+Getting kids to drink milk isn't usually a challenge, but if it is, try hiding it in peanut butter and jelly smoothie using whole milk, as more fat means more omegas.

 The monounsaturated fats in avocados are healthful for the brain, and their lutein content has been shown to increase brain function because the brain can use it directly.
-Their flavor is mild, so even if your child doesn't love the taste of avocados, you can incorporate them into their meals through recipes such as this chocolate pudding that uses avos as the base.
+Their flavor is mild, so even if your child doesn't love the taste of avocados, you can incorporate them into their meals through recipes like a chocolate pudding that uses avocados as the base.

 Walnuts are known as a premier brain food — and even look like little brains themselves — but all nuts have the beneficial omegas and saturated fats that contribute to brain wellness.
 Because they are high in fat, eating nuts as a snack is a good way for your child to practice mindfulness as it's so easy to eat a mountain of them!
-This trail mix includes seeds and dried fruit for a sweet treat that also benefits the brain.
+Trail mix that includes seeds and dried fruit for a sweet treat can also benefits the brain.

 6. Coconut Oil

 The medium-chain triglycerides in coconut oil make it powerful brain food.
 Coconut products nowadays are widely varied: you can eat fresh coconuts, frozen pieces, use coconut flour in baking or cook with coconut oil.
-This pancake recipe uses both coconut flour and coconut oil, giving your child a double dose of brain-boosting MCTs.
+Try a pancake recipe that uses both coconut flour and coconut oil, giving your child a double dose of brain-boosting MCTs.

 About the Author: